st8tikratio/Uselessness/blockchain/cardano/catalyst/catalyst-vote-weight.md

 - As the voter approaches this maximum they are provided a warning by the voting app.
 If they are over the app will not allow them to submit the last vote and they must adjust accordingly by removing proposals or adjusting their current selections.
 - This carries on throughout the entire process until the voter has exhausted all voting capacity.
 Their `voted on proposals` can never add up to more than the available Category funding for which those proposals belong.

+## Description Of Problem
+- Application of crticial thinking skills is not required when voting.
+- Some votes may be considered spam.
+- Whales and other influential entities have proportional impacts on funding outcomes across all of Catalyst.
+- Many votes prop up certain builders presenting potentially leading to false appearance of team capabilities.

+## Suggested Changes
+- Instead of voters being able to vote on every proposal in every category, voters would be limited on the number of proposals they may submit votes on.

 ## Assumptions
 - Project Catalyst still requires voters to register the wallets in order to participate in proposal voting.